badd9yang/fast-midi-transcription/README.md

-# Fast MIDI Transcription for Singing Voice Synthesis
+# Fast Automatic Singing Transcription for Singing Voice Synthesis

-This tool provides fast MIDI transcription specifically designed for singing voice synthesis.
-It relies on F0 extraction tools and the Montreal Forced Aligner (MFA) to identify and extract MIDI information based on F0 trajectories and MFA boundaries.
+This tool provides fast automatic singing transcription(**AST**) specifically designed for singing voice synthesis.
+It relies on **F0 extraction tools** and the **Montreal Forced Aligner (MFA)** to identify and extract MIDI information based on F0 trajectories and MFA boundaries.
 Utilizing a pure post-processing algorithm without dependency on deep learning, this tool achieves a Real-Time Factor (RTF) of approximately 0.02, making it highly competitive compared to existing open-source MIDI transcription tools for singing voice synthesis.

 ![fig](./demo/out.png)
 ## Installation